SoySauceLab/CollectionKitDocumentation/composing-example.md

+## Composing

+One of the distinct feature of CollectionKit is the ability to combine multiple providers into one.
+Each providers still maintains its own data, view, & layout.
+This makes collection far more flexible and easy to reuse.

-Use `CollectionComposer` to combine multiple providers into one.
-You can also supply layout objects to Provider & Composer.
+Use `CollectionComposer` class to combine multiple providers into one.

 ```swift